starwolf0320/web3-interview-preparation/README.md

 ### Previous Experiences

 Employers like to ask questions related to your application.
 So go over your resume and and think about 5 to 10 followup questions a potential employer could ask.
 Being prepared for such question shows that you know what you were doing.
 Be ready to answer a bit more technical questions related to your recent experiences.
-Two examples:
+Some examples:

 <details>
   <summary>Why did you choose to use [technology x] in your project?
 What were the advantages over similar packages?</summary>